-The production of essential oil from waste orange peel (WOP), or any other suitable citrus, is often carried out by traditional methods like steam distillation on a commercial scale [12].
+The production of essential oil from waste orange peel (WOP), or any other suitable citrus, is often carried out by traditional methods like steam distillation on a commercial scale (Masango, 2005).
 These conventional methods, however, show some disadvantages related to high energy costs and long extraction times.
 Scientists have therefore been developing greener and more efficient methodologies to be used in alternative biorefinery concepts to i) increase production efficiency and ii) contribute to environmental preservation.
-Extractions based on hydro-distillation (HD) like those involving Clevenger and soxhlet apparatus were first reported several years ago [13].
+Extractions based on hydro-distillation (HD) like those involving Clevenger and soxhlet apparatus were first reported several years ago (Wang and Weller, 2006).
 The extraction times required in these processes are generally achieved in several hours.
-More recent developments based on ultrasound extraction [14], supercritical fluid extraction [15], subcritical water [16] and microwave-assisted extraction [17,18] are now being studied as faster, more efficient and cost effective alternatives.
+More recent developments based on ultrasound extraction (Vinatru et al., 1999), supercritical fluid extraction (Baysal and Starmans, 1999), subcritical water (Gamiz-Gracia and Luque de Castro, 2000) and microwave-assisted extraction (Ferhat et al., 2007) are now being studied as faster, more efficient and cost effective alternatives.
 Some of these techniques, however, tend to require hazardous solvents or additives to carry out a successful extraction of essential oils.
-Moreover, most of the previous studies were carried out using dry orange peel waste as a raw material or without fully considering the scalability of the process.
+Moreover, most of the previous studies were carried out using dry orange peel waste as a raw material or without fully considering the scalability of the process (i.e. peeling the fruit by hand and/or removing the flavedo from the peel).
 Drying the feedstock prior to its valorisation entails large costs and it is time consuming.
 Thus, a methodology relying on green solvents and techniques, able to cope with wet feedstock was still necessary.
 Here lies the advantage of the microwave protocol compared to other techniques.
-Recently, microwave technology has gained increased industrial interest in the food sector since it i) can be applied directly to the desired biomass without any need of pre-treatment (i.e. drying); ii) allows a rapid and homogeneous heating; and iii) is adaptable for continuous processes and easily scalable [19].
-The scalability of this technology has been proved in different studies and has shown important advantages over traditional methods [20].
-These features allow microwave technology be applied to different systems in order to obtain more flexible processes, leading to lower energy consumption and environmental impact [21].
+Recently, microwave technology has gained increased industrial interest in the food sector since it i) can be applied directly to the desired biomass without any need of pre-treatment (i.e. drying); ii) allows a rapid and homogeneous heating; and iii) is adaptable for continuous processes and easily scalable (Filly et al., 2014).
+The scalability of this technology has been proved in different studies and has shown important advantages over traditional methods (Pardo and Zufia, 2012).
+These features allow microwave technology be applied to different systems in order to obtain more flexible processes, leading to lower energy consumption and environmental impact (Mellouk et al., 2016).

 In this research a microwave-assisted hydro-distillation (MAHD) technique for the extraction of essential oil from citrus peel has been developed considering the most relevant variables for up-scaling the process including WOP:water ratio, extraction time, power and efficiency.
 Special attention has been paid to those factors affecting the scalability of the process such as the viscosity of the feedstock and the configuration of the reactor.
 Finally, in order to prove the applicability of the suggested methodology, extractions were carried out in fresh oranges, lemons, limes, satsumas and grapefruits to further study and characterise the different products.